Building an Open AIBOM Standard in the Wild: Validation

-\textbf{Interview Protocol.} First, we drafted an interview questionnaire and presented it to two experts from academia and industry.
-Based on their feedback, we finalized the interview questions.
-The 18 questions in the interviews centered around the following themes: the participants' past experience with AI and software development, a working definition of AI software/system traceability, current practices and tools available for ensuring AI system traceability, and expectations from a new \AIBOM{} specification.
+\textbf{Interview protocol.} After refining an initial questionnaire based on feedback from two academic and industry experts, we finalised an 18-question protocol.
+Interviews explored four themes: (1) participants' experience in AI and software development; (2) working definitions of AI software/system traceability; (3) current traceability practices and tools; and (4) expectations for the new \AIBOM{} specification.

-We conducted semi-structured interviews with each participant as it allowed for improvisation and exploration of the studied objects~\cite{Wohlin2012}.
-All the interviews were conducted via video calls and lasted 30 to 60 minutes each.
-To avoid bias, we did not show the proposed fields to the participants.
-We received consent from all participants to record the interviews and use the recordings for research purposes.
-We transcribed the recordings using software and manually checked for errors.
+We conducted semi-structured video interviews (30–60 minutes) to allow for improvisation and exploration~\cite{Wohlin2012}.
+To avoid bias, the proposed \AIBOM{} fields were not disclosed during the sessions.
+With participant consent, interviews were recorded, transcribed via software, and manually verified for accuracy.

-\textbf{Transcript Coding and Analysis.} First, two authors sat together to read through two interview transcripts in full and induce codes from interview passages.
-Then, the authors independently read the remaining interview transcripts thoroughly and assigned codes to passages.
-Next, the authors met again to filter out the codes irrelevant to our goal and grouped the independently identified codes for each transcript.
-Once a consensus was reached about the codes and categories from the interviews, we computed the overlap between the fields included in our \AIBOM{} specification and the concepts proposed by the interview participants.
+\textbf{Transcript coding and analysis.} Two authors initially co-coded two transcripts to induce a baseline coding scheme.
+The remaining transcripts were then coded independently.
+Following this, the authors met to filter irrelevant codes and reach a consensus on categories.
+Finally, we computed the overlap between these participant-derived concepts and our proposed \AIBOM{} specification fields.